rfuentesfe/EgyptianHieroglyphicCorpus/README.md

 # Egyptian Hieroglyphic Corpus

-This repository accompanies a manuscript currently under review in *Journal of Archaeological Science*.
+This repository accompanies a manuscript currently under review.

 The Egyptian Hieroglyphic Corpus, together with the associated files and documentation, will be publicly released through this repository upon acceptance of the article.